tbonejones/Assignment1-3420/DFDDictionary.md

 # DFD Dictionary

+### Developer:
-### Developer: <span style = "font-size:14px"> The employee who procures/compiles Software Package and, after it is checked for OSS Licenses, then modifies it for use within the company.</span>
+  The employee who procures/compiles Software Package and, after it is checked for OSS Licenses, then modifies it for use within the company.

 ### Manage Software Package for License Scanning (MSPLC): The process that accepts the Software Package from the Developer and
 forwards it to the Scan for Licences process.
 This process also receives the SPLR and sends those results to the OSSFS